huangsam/go-trial/README.md

 ### Online tutorials

 - [A Tour of Go](https://go.dev/tour/list): An interactive tour of Go.
-- [Go by Example](https://gobyexample.com): Hands-on introduction to Go using annotated example programs.
+- [Go by Example](https://gobyexample.com): Annotated programs in Go.

 ### Blog posts